MaximeGaudin/xml2latex/README.md

 Purpose
 -------
 Exporting xml files to latex' arrays can be very boring, time consuming and a pretty common task (especially if your teachers are old school nomenclature's lover).
-That's why I designed a little tool that export automaticaly your xml to a latex-friendly form.
+That's why I designed a little tool that export automatic ally your xml to a latex-friendly form.

-Another pretty cool feature is the automatic preambule generation, see the Usage below.
+Another pretty cool feature is the automatic preamble generation, see the Usage below.

 Usage
 -----